Bwc9876/UnityWebGLTemplate/README.md

 First things first, you're going to want to go to [activate.yml](.github/workflows/activate.yml) and edit "unityVersion" on line 13 to your target unity version.
 You're also going to want to do this in [main.yml](.github/workflows/main.yml) on line 44.

-Changing versions will require you to repeat this step!

 ### License